The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 "It was killing me not to look back and see if it had worked."

 Off to the side, Leach kept the discarded script within his peripheral vision.
-And to his delight, he watched as Texas student assistant Casey Horny picked it up.
+To his delight, he watched as Texas student assistant Casey Horny picked it up.

 "The body language was awesome.
 It was like watching a Muttley cartoon," Leach said, referring to the villainous 1960s dog who was the sidekick to Dick Dastardly.
 "They decided to give it the Muttley snicker and then went up the tunnel."

-Note: Editor's note: This story was originally published in 2018.